hyperledger/fabric/examples/configtxupdate/README.md

 curl -X POST --data-binary @configuration_block.json http://127.0.0.1:7059/protolator/encode/common.Block
 ```

-Any of the configuration related protos, including `common.Block`, `common.Envelope`, `common.ConfigEnvelope`, `common.ConfigUpdateEnvelope`, `common.Configuration`, and `common.ConfigUpdate` are valid targets for these URLs.
+Any of the configuration related protos, including `common.Block`, `common.Envelope`, `common.ConfigEnvelope`, `common.ConfigUpdateEnvelope`, `common.Config`, and `common.ConfigUpdate` are valid targets for these URLs.
 In the future, other proto decoding types may be added, such as for endorser transactions.

 ## Config update computation